 We believe in grinding our beans prior to brewing because this allows us to extract the most taste and the subtleties of those flavors.
 Regardless of your brewing method, fresh is always best, so if you can, opt for the freshest beans possible.

 If you’d rather not purchase a good coffee grinder, some roasters offer excellent pre-ground coffee options with a grind size suitable for the French press.
 Many of them are still almost perfectly fresh, too, and offer premium quality.
 We have previously detailed the top coarse ground coffee for a cold brew and French press.
 However, we suggest you only purchase ground coffee in small packages, as they lose their freshness fairly quickly – and certainly more rapidly than fresh beans.
+If you want to learn more about choosing the best coffee for you, check out our best coffee beans buying guide.

 French press is a versatile brewing method where almost any coffee is suitable.
 Depending on the region they’re from, coffee beans have their own taste profiles and characters.
 Which you choose will depend on your palate.